 The Time Since Last Commit metric indicates the duration since the latest update to a repository in Bitbucket, providing insight into the project's activity and potential issues like stalled development or infrequent contributions.

-The New Merged Pull Requests metric measures the number of new pull requests that have been successfully merged into the main codebase during a specific time period.
+The Merged Pull Requests metric measures the number of pull requests that have been successfully merged into a branch within a specific time frame, indicating the productivity and collaboration of a team.